losttobefound/Resume.html/README.md

 ## Description

 This project features a resume website created with HTML and CSS.
 The site presents a detailed overview of professional experience, education, and skills, all designed with clean and modern aesthetics.
-The resume layout is responsive, ensuring a polished appearance on both desktop and mobile devices.
-The project demonstrates proficiency in web development and design, providing a functional and visually appealing way to present career information.

 ## Preview